 Set map and layer properties

-Setting properties can help highlight important information and improve the overall appearance of your map.
-For example, you can set the visibility range for layers in the map, apply filters for specific attributes and filter edits, configure time settings and feature search, and enable maps to be used offline.
+Setting properties can help highlight the important information and improve the overall appearance of your map.
+For example, you can set the visibility range, filter edits, and change the imagery display.
+Show me how.